Get an annual AARP membership for only $9. Offer ends 12/11.

 2. MobileHelp

 MobileHelp is another low-cost option, with plans for individuals and couples.
-MobileHelp Classic, the least expensive plan, starts at $19.95 per month and runs on a cellular connection.
-MobileHelp Classic includes a pendant with one help button and a monitoring base.
+MobileHelp’s in-home systems, their least expensive products, start at $24.95 per month.
+These systems include a pendant with one help button and a monitoring base.
 Equipment is included at no cost, as long as you’re actively subscribed to the plan.
 However, there is a one-time activation fee of $49.95.

 Check out our hands-on MobileHelp review to learn more about their offerings.